Kevin O'Hara (footballer)

-Career
+Club career

 O'Hara was raised in the village of Fallin and attended Wallace High School in Stirling.
 Having spent time training with the Forth Valley Football Academy, he began his professional career with Falkirk, making his senior debut in a league game on 12 April 2015.
 After strong performances for the club's Development League team, he was in contention for a place in the squad for the 2015 Scottish Cup Final, although in the end he was not selected.

 He spent a loan spell with East Fife between July 2016 and January 2017, scoring 3 goals in 19 appearances in all competitions.

 In November 2017 he received an 8-match 'excessive misconduct' ban for abusing Dean Shiels about his disability during a game against Dunfermline Athletic.

 On 13 August 2018, O'Hara joined League One club Stenhousemuir on a six-month loan deal.
 He was recalled on 3 January 2019.

 O'Hara was released by Falkirk at the end of the 2018–19 season, following the club's relegation to League One.